McLeodMoores/xl4j/docs/settings.md

 The behaviour is that if `default.ini` file is found in **1** that is used, otherwise the system checks in **2**.
 If the file is found in **2**, it is copied to location **1** and thereafter any modification are made to this copy.
-This means users aren't always altering each-others settings if the Add-in is deployed on a network drive, but allows admins to distribute default settings very easily.
+This means users aren't always altering each others settings if the Add-in is deployed on a network drive, but allows admins to distribute default settings very easily.
 Note that if no file is found in either **1** or **2**, an empty file is created in **2**.
 XL4J is written to assume sensible defaults in the absence of any configuration and if any particular setting is missing from the configuration file, it will fall back to an in-built default value.